 Explanation Of Data Changes

 Any time an NX-9H form is modified or created, a brief description of the reason(s) for the entry shall be provided in the Revision Comments field.
 It will provide a written record of the change and clearly identify the equipment changes made in the field and/or other reasons that necessitated the update of the NX-9H form.
-For example: Rating changes due to replacement of switch XYZ.

 This data is utilized by ISO in the NX-9H form review and approval process.